 2nd October 2018 Eltham Palace & Gardens £40

 Please book early for all outings and shows as some will sell out quickly.
-Please make cheques payable to: D Woodcock with your booking Thank You.

 If you wish to see trhe newsletter, please click on this link and it will open as a pdf file.
 CHSS Newsletter winter 2017-18

 Latest newsletter can be found on the following pdf file link: